Oregon lawsuit spotlights destruction of Black neighborhoods

 People who were part of racial minorities were often obligated to live in those neighborhoods because of “redlining” — banks discriminating against home loan applicants based on race — and even due to laws that maintained all-white neighborhoods.

-That was the case for Fouther’s family, who couldn’t get loans elsewhere, Fouther said.

-“Because we had that community relationship, we were able to purchase that house,” he said in a video statement provided to news outlets.
+In 1934, Fouther’s great-aunt and her husband bought a house, which he and his sister visited almost daily, in the Albina neighborhood of Portland, according to the lawsuit.

-But even after buying homes and building lives in the Albina neighborhood of Portland, residents were forced to move by so-called urban renewal and highway building.
+But even after buying homes and building lives in Albina, residents were forced to move by so-called urban renewal and highway building.

 Albina had already been partially destroyed and carved up in the 1950s and ’60s by the building of Interstate 5 and Veterans Memorial Coliseum, the original home of the NBA’s Portland Trail Blazers.
 But then a hospital expansion was announced.